-The Company is a wholly owned subsidiary of Utmost Topco Limited, formerly Life Company Consolidation Group (No 2) Limited (GSY).
-The Company's immediate parent is UIG Holdings (No 1) Limited.
+The Company is a wholly owned subsidiary of Utmost Topco Limited.
+The Company's immediate parent is Utmost International Group Holdings limited.

 The ultimate parent Company which maintains a majority controlling interest in the group is recognised by the directors as OCM Utmost Holdings Limited, a Cayman incorporated entity.
 OCM Utmost Holdings Limited is an investment vehicle owned by funds which are ultimately controlled by Oaktree Capital Group LLC.